letisiapangataa/student-support-chatbot/README.md

 # Student Support Chatbot 🤖

-This project is an A.I Chatbot prototype designed to provide student support through a Q&A interface.
+This is an A.I Chatbot prototype designed to provide student support through a Q&A interface.

 The chatbot is built using Azure Bot Services and QnA Maker, and it is integrated into a web portal for self-service support.